Frequently Asked Questions

 What is Active Release Technique®?

-Active Release Technique® (ART®) is a specialized soft tissue intervention that effectively minimizes the development of scar tissue and adhesions which follow injury.
+Active Release Technique® (ART®) is a specialized soft tissue intervention that effectively minimizes the development of scar tissue and adhesions which follow an injury.
 Scarring and tissue adhesions which occur in the soft tissue of the body can lead to pain, weakness, immobility, and generalized dysfunction – all of which are addressed through the use of the specialized ART® approach.

 Where did Active Release Technique® come from?